VSchool/code-challenges/daily-challenges/disemvoweling/README.md

 Create a function that removes all vowels and spaces from a string.
-The function should then return the result as an object with two keys "str" and "vowels".
+The function should then return the result as an object with two keys "consonants" and "vowels".

 #### Example